nspcc-dev/neo-go/README.md

 # Overview

 This project aims to be a full port of the original C# [Neo project](https://github.com/neo-project).
-A complete toolkit for the NEO blockchain, including:
+A complete toolkit for the NEO blockchain includes the following:

 - [Consensus node](docs/consensus.md)
 - [RPC node & client](docs/rpc.md)